ACC25/wakaru/README.md

 + There are three categories, each with three scores.
 The categories, from left to right, are `good, medium, bad`.
 + Within each category the three scores are `Enjoyment Score` (green), [Big 5 Score](https://www.ibm.com/blogs/watson/2016/02/293/) (orange) and `Dissatisfaction Score` (red).
 + The bars (scores) are based on the percentile rank of each score in relation to the category in question.
 Generally, higher scores mean the email will be categorized in a more positive category.
 A perfect email for instance, would score in a high percentile rank (90 or above) across all categories and scores.
 Poor emails will score lower percentile ranks.
-This means that in the case of the Dissatisfaction Score (red,a higher score is a good thing.
+This means that in the case of the `Dissatisfaction Score` (red), a higher score is a good thing.
 + All scores were designed to be progressive, in that as you move away from zero it implies positive tonal metrics.
 The predictions are a summary of the graphical data Wakaru displays.

 ### Result Fixtures